-When sailing and the weather and water are warm, the choice of sailing gear depends upon your preferences and the current fashions but more practical clothing is needed for serious sailing in cold weather and rough seas.
-The main sailing equipment manufacturers, such as Musto, Henri-Lloyd, Splashdown, Helly-Hansen and Gill make outerwear in a series of grades to suit small-boat racing, coastal cruising and racing or serious offshore work.
+When sailing and the weather and water are warm, the choice of dinghy sailing gear depends upon your preferences and the current fashions but more practical sailing clothing is needed for serious sailing in cold weather and rough seas.
+The main sailing equipment manufacturers, such as Musto, Henri-Lloyd, Splashdown, Helly-Hansen and Gill make outerwear in a series of grades to suit dinghy racing, coastal cruising and racing or serious offshore yacht work.

-Previously you could not wear a sailing dry suit for an extended period because undergarments became soaked with perspiration, but with the development of breathable fabrics it overcomes this problem.
+Previously you could not wear a sailing dry suit for an extended period because undergarments became soaked with perspiration, but with the development of breathable fabrics this problem has been overcome.

-The drysuit is full of air when zipped up so squatting down forces the air out of the legs and pulling the neck seal open deflates the drysuit round your body.
+The dinghy sailing dry suit is full of air when zipped up so squatting down forces the air out of the legs and pulling the neck seal open deflates it around your body.

 Lighter material is easier to wear, but is prone to tearing so there must be a compromise with durability.
 Popular materials feature PVC (vinyl)/polyurethane coated nylon fabrics in the 115g (4oz) weight range.
 The areas in most contact with the boat - the seat and knees - should be heavily reinforced with a trapeze harness or hiking pants providing extra protection.

 Any part of the sailing dry suit that is covered by a buoyancy aid and trapeze harness will not breathe correctly.
-In general terms, the more physically demanding your style of sailing is, the more desirable a breathable drysuit becomes.
+In general terms, the more physically demanding your style of sailing is, the more desirable a breathable sailing dry suit becomes.

-Variations include the [ two-piece ] sailing dry suit, which joins at the waist with two pieces of latex rolled together creating a seal.
+Variations include the [ two-piece ], which joins at the waist with two pieces of latex rolled together creating a seal.
 There is no need for a zipper meaning the top can be worn on its own with a wetsuit or shorts.
-A further variation is the combi-suit, combining a loose drysuit-style top with a tight sailing wetsuit bottom giving a trimmer fit.
+A further variation is the combi-suit, combining a loose dry suit-style top with a tight sailing wetsuit bottom giving a trimmer fit.

-A sailing [ wetsuit ] is the means of staying warm where staying dry is not an option.
-Wetsuits are made from neoprene and are close fitting.
+A sailing dinghy [ wetsuit ] is the means of staying warm where staying dry is not an option.
+Dinghy sailing wetsuits are made from neoprene and are close fitting.
 When totally immersed, the wetsuit allows a thin layer of water to be trapped between the skin and the suit and this warms up by body heat, insulating the body against cold.